 04 · 2025

-Accessibility and inclusivity at the center: a kitchen scale everyone can use.
+Accessibility and inclusivity at the centre: a kitchen scale anyone can use.

 Role